Work keeps changing, with remote teams, AI tools, and new ways of collaborating becoming the norm.

 5. Analytical Thinking: A High-Demand Skill Across Industries

 Critical thinking and analytical thinking are core skills that help employees assess complex situations and make informed decisions.
-A

 Roles That Need Analytical Thinking